Experience from Application of Transmission Line Arresters in Romania

 Solution Proposed for Second Stage

 Based on experience from the first stage of the Project, leading to no lightning outages on the line between 2006 and 2011, it was decided to further reduce risk of outages by adopting the same solution on the line section from Towers #94 to 100 that had no shield wire.
 To avoid some of the problems experienced during the first stage, more precise design was needed, especially having enough distance between arresters and suspension strings so that the insulators would not be damaged by contact with the corona rings on arresters.
-Moreover, special consideration had to be taken for tension Towers #94 and #100 with two possible solutions for mounting the arresters: the first by a rigid insulating connection to the live part of arrester (i.e. normal conditions) and the second to the live part of the line (i.e. conductors, clamps) and no rigid connection.
+Moreover, special consideration had to taken for tension Towers #94 and #100 with two possible solutions for mounting the arresters: the first by a rigid insulating connection to the live part of arrester (i.e. normal conditions) and the second to the live part of the line (i.e. conductors, clamps) and no rigid connection.
 The second alternative was chosen.

 Clearance Criteria

 Arrester locations had to be carefully selected based on analysis of clearances between live and grounded parts, under high wind as well as without wind.
 Asynchronous movement of the suspension insulator strings and arresters had to be considered as well.
 The dynamic pressure of the wind in the area is 45 daN/sq.m in accordance with the Romanian standard NTE 003/004/00.
 The minimum required distances in the air between the hot and grounded points are: 2900 mm in still air and 1000 mm in the case of maximum wind with no ice on conductors.
 Practically, these distances have to be observed between the arrester bottom terminal or its corona ring and the hot points as; conductors, clamps, etc. In the case of arrester installing on old lines it becomes almost impossible to respect the required distances in all the cases.
-To fulfill all the requirements needed to perform important changes in the tower geometry involving long time line operation interruptions.
+To fulfill all the requirements is needed to perform important changes in the tower geometry involving long time line operation interruptions.
 Since the arresters have a deffect rate of 2.
 10-5 only, it has to be assumed the risk of line operation interruption for a time of maximum 10 hours to allow the maintenance team to dismantle the deffected arrester.

 Mechanical Criteria